-While its always a good idea to “lighten” the load it is never an easy task.
-What do I keep, what do I throw away and what do I put into self storage?
+While it’s always a good idea to “lighten” the load it is never an easy task.
+What do I keep, what do I throw away and what do I put into self-storage?
 The items you put into storage will have value to you but they are things you don’t need or use very often.
 To help with this difficult task we have put together some questions that you can ask yourself while going through this process.

 Does it need fixing or upgrading?

-In today’s throw away society items are often cheaper to replace than repair.
+In today’s throw-away society, items are often cheaper to replace than repair.
 If it is a technology item is it out of date and no longer compatible or useable?
 If it has been lying around broken for a long time then chances are that you don’t need it and are unlikely to use it again.
 This item would be a good candidate for the scrap heap.

-When did I need or use this last?
+When did I last use this?

 When will I use this again?